lgbt-foundation/whitepaper/whitepaper.md

 LGBT apps and services, like Hornet and its peers, today already constitute an $100M economy trading in virtual goods and services.<sup>token-1</sup> These activities can be transformed from fiat<sup>token-3</sup> to cryptocurrencies.
 By being able to access LGBT buyers and sellers of goods and services, any business trading with the LGBT community can join this economic realm, whether it is a local promoter selling tickets to an event, or large brands incentivizing community members to test their products and services.
 With adoption of the LGBT Token, today’s $100M market can quickly grow as an identifiable and bespoke economy that doesn’t know borders but respects each individual member’s right to both their sexual identity and privacy in three major ways.

-> **LGBT apps and services today already constitute an $100M economy trading in virtual goods and services.**
+> **LGBT apps and services today already constitute an estimated $100M economy trading in virtual goods and services.**

 #### Make The Pink Economy Visible

-As explained before, only a few companies in a few countries have fully understood that catering to the LGBT consumer is of huge economic benefit.
+As discussed before, only a few companies in a few countries have fully understood that catering to the LGBT consumer can be of huge economic benefit.
 Most of those efforts have been clumsy and are difficult to deploy for smaller suppliers of goods and services, especially if they operate in less liberal countries.
 Only recently have companies started to develop products that cater to the specific needs and concerns of the LGBT community, such as in financial services, hospitality and healthcare.
 By way of example, it would be expected that the majority of corporate executives could provide a breakdown of their customer demographic by reference to age, provenance, or income, but it is unlikely they would be able to specify the percentage of their business that stems from the LGBT community.

 By participating in the pink economy outright, however, these companies can, in an easy and meaningful manner, directly reach the LGBT community to treat LGBT consumers with the right level of attention they welcome and deserve.
 The LGBT Foundation will use the publicly available blockchain data to visualize the growth and usage of the LGBT Token to educate businesses and countries to accelerate their interaction with and economic inclusion of the LGBT community.
 Once established, LGBT Token will then use its own internal data to help establish marketing and demographic patterns to even further define and understand the pink economy.

+We will also consider the adoption of other analytical tools to gain an understanding of LGBT versus LGBT ally use, to help ensure that data is meaningful.

 #### Establish A Global Currency